-Manufacturing Member: Invoices on hand that are not entered into the system are accrued by each SSC.
-The accrual for goods & services received, but not yet invoiced, where there is no GR transaction entered in the system is prepared working with the businesses.
+Manufacturing Member: Invoices on hand that is not entered into the system are accrued by each SSC.
+The accrual for goods & services received, but not yet invoiced, where there is no GR transaction entered in the system is prepared to work with the businesses.

 Manufacturing Member: Our systems perform automatic accruals based on items received at the end of the period.
 Manual entries are performed for any items outside of the system process.

 Healthcare, Pharmaceuticals, Biotech Member: PO-related invoices are accrued through the financial system, regardless of materiality.
 Non-PO invoices are accrued manually above materiality thresholds based on automated reports that provide historical data.